-Helen Grogan served as one of the eleven U.S. delegates at the 63rd session of the United Nations Scientific Committee on the Effects of Atomic Radiation (UNSCEAR) in Vienna, Austria, from June 27 through July 1, 2016.
-This is Helen’s third year serving on UNSCEAR.
-The 2016 UNSCEAR delegates for the U.S. (shown above, L to R) are John Boice, Vince Holahan, Lynn Anspaugh, Bruce Napier, Helen Grogan, Julian Preston, Gayle Woloschak, Wesley Bolch, David Pawel, Armin Ansari, and Naomi Harley.
+Helen Grogan recently served as one of the U.S. delegates to the 65th session of the United Nations Scientific Committee on the Effects of Atomic Radiation (UNSCEAR) in Vienna, Austria, from June 11-14, 2018.
+This is Helen’s fifth year serving on UNSCEAR.
+The 2018 UNSCEAR delegates for the U.S. pictured above (L to R) are Bruce Napier, Helen Grogan, Vincent Holahan, Wesley Bolch, Gayle Woloschak, David Pawel, Armin Ansari.

 United Nations Information Service June 14, 2018, press release:

 “Over 150 scientists from 27 State Members of the Committee, four observer countries and nine observer organizations advanced the work of its scientific reports on selected evaluations of health effects and of risk inference due to radiation exposure, on lung cancer from exposure to radon, and on biological mechanisms influencing health effects from low-dose radiation exposure.
 The Committee also discussed its scientific evaluation of levels and trends of exposures of patients and workers to ionizing radiation.
 The UNSCEAR secretariat is currently running two global surveys on medical and occupational exposure.
 These surveys are being conducted in cooperation with the International Atomic Energy Agency, the International Labour Organization and the World Health Organization.